Arcadia-Science/notebook-pub-template/developer-docs/ENVIRONMENT_SETUP.md

 Afterwards, create a branch to work on (don't commit to `main` directly).

+## Pub Development

+When working with Jupyter notebooks:

+1. Edit `index.ipynb` as your main publication file
+2. Use `make preview` to see changes in real-time
+3. Run `make execute` before committing to update `_freeze/` with execution results

-## Development Commands
+## Other Commands

 The Makefile provides several useful commands for development:

 - `make lint`: Run linting checks using ruff
 - `make format`: Automatically format code using ruff
 - `make pre-commit`: Run all pre-commit hooks
-- `make test`: Run pytest tests
+- `make test`: Run pytest tests, if they exist
-- `make execute`: Render notebooks with code execution
-- `make preview`: Preview the Quarto site locally
 - `make bump-version`: Update version number

-## Jupyter Notebook Development

-When working with Jupyter notebooks:

-1. Edit `index.ipynb` as your main publication file
-2. Use `make preview` to see changes in real-time
-3. Run `make execute` before committing to update `_freeze/` with execution results